Published Sept 4, 2023

 How Does IPT for Cancer Work?

 IPT uses insulin (a hormone produced naturally by the pancreas to regulate blood sugar) to improve the effectiveness of conventional therapy like chemo or radiation therapy.
-The treatment calls on the natural properties of insulin to help chemotherapy medicines enter cancer cells more efficiently.
+The treatment calls on insulin’s natural

 Insulin potentiation therapy highlights cancer cells with insulin, which tricks them into accepting chemotherapy.
 This process creates a higher intracellular concentration of chemotherapy medicine, increasing drug effectiveness.